Don’t be put off by the many equity release options out there in Oct 2021!

 After that, your financial adviser will help advise on the best lenders for your circumstances.
 It would be best if you met with a few lenders who offer different plans before settling on your final selection.

 Top Tip: You MUST use a lender who is a member of the Equity Release Council!

 Is There More Than One Type of Equity Release?

 There is more than one type of equity release.
 The most common types are lifetime mortgages and home reversion schemes.

 What Is The Best Type of Equity Release?

 Equity release is a financial product that allows you greater flexibility and freedom in the latter stages of your life.
-With so many options available to you, it’s best to speak to your financial adviser.
+With so many options available to you in Oct 2021, it’s best to speak to your financial adviser.
 They’ll help you find all the best options available for you.